oa-kwaku/persuasive-argument-prediction-with-llms/README.md

 >The most common factors that made this group of OPs less malleable are:\n\n1.
 Strong opinions without mentioning openness to alternative viewpoints.\n2.
 Firm beliefs without expressing a desire to hear counter-arguments or be persuaded otherwise.\n3.
 Lack of mention of being open to changing their views.\n4.
 Clear stance on an issue, leaving little room for malleability.\n5.
 Stating a belief without indicating a willingness to question or self-reflect.\n\nThese factors suggest that a lack of openness to considering new information, perspectives, or evidence, as well as a strong emotional attachment to their opinions, contribute to the OPs being less malleable

-What is interesting here is that GPT 3.5 mainly mentioned sentiment or topical features of text, (i.e. evidence, counterarguments, beliefs, opinions, tones, commonalities) rather than logical strategies i.e. (ad hominem, ethos, flattery)  or textual analysis (i.e. alliteration, first-person pronouns, active voice).
+What is interesting here is that GPT 3.5 mainly described the disposition of the OP rather than textual or argumentative features.
+See the example of a single opinion below.

->"row,delta,explanation\n597,False,\"The text does not provide any evidence for the claim that being gay is solely due to upbringing and socialization rather than biological factors.
-It seems to be based on personal speculation and anecdotal experience.
-There are no references or supporting facts provided.\""
+>* Malleable: Yes.
+This opinion has the potential to be changed if the OP is open to considering different perspectives on Snowden's support from the left.

 I suspect this might be because of the model's fine-tuning to be conversational.

 **Feature Primed Model Fit**

-In the feature primed model, we saw modestly better performance. per the AUROC analysis.
-I would like to take further samples of a similar size and see if we are statistically significant in our finding that the feature primed approach performed better than the unprimed approach.
-I did find a seemingly high false positive rate of `0.9610` for the unprimed approach versus `0.5428` for the feature primed approach.
+In the feature-primed model, we saw modestly better performance. per the AUROC analysis.
+I would like to take further samples of a similar size and see if we are statistically significant in our finding that the feature-primed approach performed better than the unprimed approach.
+I did find a seemingly high false positive rate of `0.9610` for the unprimed approach versus `0.5428` for the feature-primed approach.
 ```
 In [391]: auc_score_feature_primed = roc_auc_score(validation_numeric["delta_labe
      ...: l_numeric"], validation_numeric["feature_primed_numeric"])